sheynkman-lab/Long-Read-Proteogenomics/README.md

 ### `1.
 Create the environment`

-Always best practice to work within a controled environment.
+Always best practice to work within a controlled environment.
 We use [`conda`] to create this environment.

 ```bash
 conda init bash